sridevirella/cs420-stocksector-analysis-javafx-app/README.md

 ## Chosen Dataset:

 https://www.alphavantage.co/.
-I will be working with one dataset which is from TIME_SERIES_MONTHLY API.
-This API returns JSON format historical data of a specified global equity on a monthly basis.
-This API returns data for specified sector equity from year 1999 to 2020 latest market close date.
-I will be using one data set which is from year 2008 to 2020 for examination.
-API data contains monthly trading details of equity stock such as last trading day of each month, monthly open, monthly high, monthly low, monthly close and monthly volume.
+I will leverage dataset which is requested from TIME_SERIES_MONTHLY API.
+As a response this API returns JSON format historical data of a specified global equity on a monthly basis.
+It also returns data for specified sector equity from year 1999 to 2020 latest market close date, out of which I will be using a part of data set which is from year 2008 to 2020 for examination.
+This data contains monthly trading details of equity stock such as last trading day of each month, monthly open, monthly high, monthly low, monthly close and monthly volume.
 An API key is required for this dataset to access.

 ## Application Name: